-The ambiguity in the concept of particle steems from its global nature.
-We may speculate that since we always have (by the equivalence principle) free falling observers it should be possible to define particles only by the fact that they produce localized effects and by the dispersion relation $p^{2}=m^{2}$.
-This might lead to a ``bundle'' of ground states with may not have global section in the presence of horizons.
+The ambiguity in the concept of particle stems from its global nature.
+We may speculate that, since we always have (by the equivalence principle) free falling observers, it should be possible to define particles only by their localized effects and the dispersion relation $p^{2}=m^{2}$.
+This would lead to a ``bundle'' of ground states, which may not have a global section in the presence of horizons.

-We are going to illustrate the ambiguity in the concept of particle with a very well known example due to Unruh \cite{Unruh}.
-We consider a particle detector consisting of a quantum system which in absence of interaction with an external field is in its ground state.
-When it interacts the system get excited and it is no longer in the fundamental state.
-We can detect the presence of particles by observing if our detector is in an excited state.
+We illustrate the ambiguity of the notion of particle with a well-known example due to Unruh~\cite{Unruh}.
+Let us consider a particle detector consisting of a quantum system in its ground state in the absence of interaction with an external field.
+After it interacts, the system gets excited and is not in its fundamental state any longer.
+The presence of particles could then be detected by checking whether our detector is in an excited state.